 Data stem from the Amadeus booking database in combination with ICAO emission factors that are specific to each airport-airport pair.
 In 2016, ICAO updated their factors to take into consideration new aircraft types and more efficient technology.
 Amadeus data constitute a combination of actual bookings through the Amadeus platforms and modelled data to account for bookings made through other Global Distribution Systems.

-- As in 2015, the top regions in terms of aviation emissions are North America, Europe and South East Asia (including China).
-They contributed 27%, 25% and 21%, respectively to global passenger air travel carbon emissions.
+- The top regions in terms of aviation emissions are North America, Europe and South East Asia (including China).